fluffykraken/bvg-sensor/README.md

 You can check the status of the API Endpoint here: https://status.transport.rest/784879513

-This component uses the API endpoint that provides data from the BVG HAFAS API by [Jannis Redmann](https://github.com/derhuerst/).
+This component uses the API provided by the [v5.bvg.transport.rest](https://v5.bvg.transport.rest/).
-Without his fantastic work, this component would not possible!

 # Installation